 While I have done reasonable well this year, managing to read fifty books, I haven't yet achieved my goal of a book a week.
 Once again, the fiction is mainly historical with a few classic works as well as a handful of books of poetry and of non-fiction.
 My top reads for the year are … Continue reading 2017 – A Year of Reading

 The Golden Age is a Perth convalescent hospital for children recovering from poliomyelitis.
 Under the care of dedicated nurses and physiotherapists, the children are taught to use their limbs again and to gain the independence necessary for their return to the outside world.
-In this nurturing environment, cut off from their familiar lives with family … Continue reading One Minute Book Review – The Golden Age by Joan London.
+In this nurturing environment, cut off from their familiar lives with family … Continue reading Book Review – The Golden Age by Joan London

 One Minute Book Review – Grief is the Thing with Feathers by Max Porter